 The Brazilian constitution protects the land of uncontacted tribes so some ranchers and loggers decided the best way to exploit Rondônia’s verdant wilderness – and circumvent red tape – was to massacre the Akuntsu.
 After one incident around 1990, in which scores of Akuntsu were killed, only seven of the tribe remained.
 The terrified survivors retreated deeper into the forest.

-There are now only five Akuntsu left, albeit in a protected area.
-As tribal custom doesn’t allow outsiders to marry in, the Akuntsu seem doomed.
+As of November 2018, there are only four Akuntsu left, albeit in a protected area.
+As tribal custom doesn’t allow outsiders to marry in, the future of the Akuntsu appears to be non-existent.

 In the Andaman Aka-Bea language, Jarawa means ‘stranger’.
-One of four peoples native to the Andaman Islands, the Jarawa were strangers to the modern world until 1998.
+One of four people native to the Andaman Islands, the Jarawa were strangers to the modern world until 1998.
 They still hunt and fish and, after two measles epidemics, mainly prefer their secluded reservation in the primordial rainforest.
-Steamer landing in Grand Andaman island, Indian Ocean (Shutterstock)

 Sadly, tourists and poachers won’t let the Jarawa be.
-Government officials have ordered the closure of the Great Andaman Trunk Road, which runs through the reservation and is used by many tourists who pay to photograph the tribe.
-Local administrators ignored the verdict but are becoming more vigilant after a video showing semi-naked Jarawa being ordered to dance for Western tourists surfaced on YouTube.
-The Indian government is due to build a new route in 2015 to help protect the tribe.
+In 2002, the Indian Supreme Court ordered the closure of the Great Andaman Trunk Road, which runs through the reservation and is used by many tourists who pay to photograph the tribe

 As bleak as this sounds, Liv culture is finally free from Soviet persecution – the Livonian coast is officially protected by the Latvian government.